agama-project/agama/doc/new_architecture.md

 auto-installation process.

-* **Auto-installation (`autoinstallation`)**: it is composed by a Systemd service (`agama-auto`) and an script that relies in `agama-cli`.
+* **Auto-installation (`autoinstallation`)**: it is composed by a Systemd service (`agama-auto`) and a script that relies on `agama-cli`.

 In addition to those components, we need to consider Cockpit, which plays a vital role: